ikersojo/06_webserv/README.md

 There are 3 standards in use: HTTP/1.1 (1997), HTTP/2 (2015) and HTTP/3 (2022).
 The main evolution is performance focused:

-In HTTP/1.0 a separate TCP connection to the same server is made for every resource request.
-In HTTP/1.1 instead a TCP connection can be reused to make multiple resource requests (i.e. of HTML pages, frames, images, scripts, stylesheets, etc.).
-Therefore, latency is reduced as the establishment of TCP connections presents considerable overhead, specially under high traffic conditions.
+In HTTP/1.0 a separate TCP Communication to the same server is made for every resource request.
+In HTTP/1.1 instead a TCP Communication can be reused to make multiple resource requests (i.e. of HTML pages, frames, images, scripts, stylesheets, etc.).
+Therefore, latency is reduced as the establishment of TCP Communications presents considerable overhead, specially under high traffic conditions.

 HTTP/2 is a revision with these differences:
 - use a compressed representation of metadata (HTTP headers), since requires much less space
-- use a single TCP/IP (usually encrypted) connection per accessed server domain
+- use a single TCP/IP (usually encrypted) Communication per accessed server domain
-- use one or more bidirectional streams per TCP/IP connection in which HTTP requests and responses are broken down and transmitted in small packets
+- use one or more bidirectional streams per TCP/IP Communication in which HTTP requests and responses are broken down and transmitted in small packets

 HTTP/3 is a revision in order to use QUIC + UDP transport protocols instead of TCP, to improve the average speed of communications.